 I am an external investigator or I have external investigators or coordinators that need access to the new eIRB system to submit items for IRB review.
 How do I get access?

-If the individual requesting access is a MedStar employee, he/she or their manager should submit a ticket through the ASAP system to be added to the new eIRB system.
-If a non-employee, the individual must be added to the Any Profile system first to be added to the MedStar system and then an ASAP ticket must be submitted to provide them access to the new eIRB system.
+If the individual requesting access is a MedStar employee, he/she or their manager should submit a ticket through the IdentityIQ system to be added to the new eIRB system.
+If a non-employee, the individual must be added to the Any Profile system first to be added to the MedStar system and then an IdentityIQ ticket must be submitted to provide them access to the new eIRB system.

 Assigning a Proxy

 I am a PI and have assigned research coordinators as proxies for my studies so that they can add personnel, update my protocol records, etc. It appears that by assigning a proxy I also assign the proxy every approval level of the study.
 In this accurate?